dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 This is why module2 is “special” — it must converge a distributed, multi‑process control plane onto a consistent network state.

+This design also ensures that if a process is delayed, starved, or scheduled later by the OS, it still performs SG rule application at the correct moment relative to its own workload, rather than relying on global timing.

 ### Why Module2e Only Replays SG Rules Once